 I don’t think this is the bone of contention for founders.
 Rather the perceived and actual ceding of control happens from investment, which is, ipso facto, required in most cases to enable the aforementioned resources.

-Is valuation worth ceding founder control?
+Is valuation and value creation worth ceding founder control?

-For smaller endeavours, Angel investors contribute a modicum of funding for little control, but the money only goes so far; from tiny acorns does a sapling make.
+For smaller endeavors, Angel investors contribute a modicum of funding for little control, but the money only goes so far; from tiny acorns does a sapling make.
 To go far; from a motherlode of VC$ does an oak make.

 The same is true of investors who can add the most value, compared to lower-value investors.
 Such investors want both to own a stake in the venture to gain from its growth in value and to protect their investments by having decision rights and influence through a board presence.